Personal Pension Types

 Individual personal pensions

-An individual personal pension is a defined contribution pension scheme where the contract goes directly between you and the pension provider – there’s no employer or other third party involved.
+An individual personal pension is a defined contribution pension scheme where the contract is directly between you and the pension provider – there’s no employer or other third party involved.
 You save into your individual retirement account and take on responsibility for deciding how to invest your pension savings to meet your retirement goals.

 Whether you have a company pension, or you’re self-employed and need to figure out your own pension, you can set up an individual personal pension to gain the specific repayment terms and retirement benefits you want.